leylabmpi/StrainVis/StrainVis_app/manual.md

   - **ANI**: Presents the single-species analyses of the ANI results.
   - **Combined**: Presents a combined APSS and ANI based analysis.

-### SynTracker results analyses
+## Single-species analyses of SynTracker results

-The single species visualization is combined of two types of analyses:
+StrainVis provides two types of analyses of the synteny scores obtained by SynTracker:

 1. **APSS-based analyses:** Analyses based on the APSS (Average Pairwise Synteny Scores) that are calculated using N sub-sampled regions (according to the user's choice).

 2. **Synteny per position:** Presenting different measures based on the synteny scores for each position in the reference genome.

-### 1. APSS-based analyses
+### APSS-based analyses

 ### Initial bar-plots
 The initial presented bar-plots allow the user to interactively change the number of sub-sampled regions